An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Main Results

-\end{definition} This definition effectively decouples the forward equation and backward equation in FBSDE~\eqref{eq:FBSDE} by inserting the trial solution.
-The process \(\widetilde{X}\) captures the forward SDE, and the process \(R\) captures the backward SDE.
-Under Assumption~\ref{assumption:standing-assumption-for-FBSDEs}, \(\widetilde{X}\) is well-defined and can be simulated via the Euler-Maruyama method.
-The calculation of \(R\) is also straightforward given the triple \((\widetilde{X}, \tilde{y}, \tilde{z})\).
-Finally, the BML value could be estimated using Monte Carlo methods; see Section~\ref{section:discussions} for more details on calculating BML values.
+\end{definition} This definition evaluates the coupled FBSDE through a reduced parametrization: for each trial pair $(\tilde y,\tilde z)$, the associated forward process $\widetilde X$ is first generated by the forward SDE, and the backward residual $R$ is then evaluated using $(\widetilde X, \tilde y, \tilde z)$.
+The process \(\widetilde{X}\) is same as the process defined by \eqref{eq:def-widetilde-X}, which captures the forward equation of \eqref{eq:FBSDE}.
+The process \(R\) captures the backward equation of \eqref{eq:FBSDE}, quantifying the residual error after replacing $(Y,Z)$ with $(\tilde y, \tilde z)$ in \eqref{eq:def-widetilde-Y-Z}.
+Given $(\tilde{y},\tilde{z})$, the BML value could be estimated using Monte Carlo methods after time discretization; see Section~\ref{section:optimization-based-solver} for more details on calculating BML values.

 Intuitively, the BML value quantifies how well a trial solution fits FBSDE~\eqref{eq:FBSDE}.
 Indeed, if the residual error process \(R\) is almost everywhere zero, then the trial solution is expected to solve the FBSDE.
 The following theorem, however, provides another insightful way to interpret it through the Picard operator \(\Phi\) defined for this FBSDE.